aa29zzjj/Project3/README.md

 The execution of Task 1 will appear exactly the same as in Task 0.
 The primary difference will be that, behind the scenes, there will be a client server interaction using JSON over TCP sockets.

-You are required to design two JSON messages types - a message to encapsulate requests from the client and a message to encapsulate responses from the server.
+You are required to design and use two JSON messages types - a message to encapsulate requests from the client and a message to encapsulate responses from the server.

 Use the following three labels in your single PDF: